Definition and Prevalence

 - Inappropriate presentation of food.

 - Despite widespread use in palliative care, there is currently no high level evidence supporting the use of haloperidol as an antiemetic.
-[1,7] Its use continues to be based on uncontrolled studies and expert opinion.

 - A multisite randomised controlled trial studying antiemetics in palliative care is underway in Australia.
 It will firstly test whether prescribing according to clinical guidelines based on the presumed mechanism of nausea is effective, and secondly for patients with refractory nausea, will compare methotrimeprazine (levomepromazine) with either ondansetron or best supportive care using other antiemetics.